kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v8.0.0.8, 11 Sep 2025:
+- Tweak: 8.0 final compatibility tweaks.
+- Change log from the beta version:
+- New feature: The Distance Tool now shows the number of systems between positions if the two are in different systems.
+- New feature: The Distance Tool now works on objects in lists.
+Previously, it only worked on clicked objects on the map.
+- Bug-fix: The Distance Tool now works from the selected object.
+Previously, it would work off the last left-clicked or right-clicked position or object.
+- Bug-fix: The Distance Tool is only listed when the map is open.
+Previously, it was listed when the Interact Menu is opened in first-person view.
+- New feature: Map zoom function tweaks: (1) The Zone and Sector View hotkeys snap-zoom in and out across 7 zoom levels.
+They also do not pan to the player's location like in the base game.
+(2) Double-clicking on an object or sector on the map will toggle between 2 zoom levels appropriate for them.
+(Most times I want the map zoom levels to be at distinct levels that the smooth zoom-in/out buttons do not provide.)
+- New feature: Mycu's new callbacks in the Research menu for an unreleased mod/feature.
+- New feature: Interact Menu > Center On Map: Move the map to the object without selecting it.
+- New feature: Interact Menu > Center Destination On Map: Move the map to the gate's destination.
+- New features: callbacks in the Diplomacy Menu to better integrate menus from the Crime has consequences mod, the Reputations and professions mod, and the Social standings and citizenships mod.

 v8.0.0.7.1, 31 Aug 2025:
 - New feature: The Distance Tool now shows the number of systems between positions if the two are in different systems.
 - New feature: The Distance Tool now works on objects in lists.
 Previously, it only worked on clicked objects on the map.